bit-Pro/smart-goals-green/README.md

 ### Goals to review:

 1. Hold a meeting
-2. Attend every single meeting this semester
+2. Be present at class meetings every fortnight and participate in meeting discussions.
 3. Improve my writing in the PP2 class by the end of semester
 4. Watch Lynda.com
 5. Learn the basics of Photoshop each week